neilm-fourjs/gbc_clean/README.md

 It uses not javascript and very few scss overrides, the bulk of the styling is done in the theme.scss.json file.

+NOTE: The setup scripts and makefile need GENVER to be set to 320 or 400 for Genero 3.20 or 4.00

-NOTE: The GBC customization was done using the 1.00.53 release.
+NOTE: The GBC customization was originally done using the 1.00.53 release and updated / revised for 1.00.60

 ## Folders